Irrational-Encoding-Wizardry/guide.encode.moe/encoding/preparation.md

 software like torrent clients, Perfect Dark, Share, or even FileZilla will not be covered.
 If you don't have a reliable way to get raws and if your group doesn't provide them, try finding a source first.
-Private bittorrent trackers like [u2](https://u2.dmhy.org "u2")or [AsianDVDClub](https://asiandvdclub.org "ADC")are good starting points.
+Private bittorrent trackers like [u2](https://u2.dmhy.org "u2") or [AsianDVDClub](https://asiandvdclub.org "ADC") are good starting points.

-#### Processing and Filtering
+## Processing and Filtering

-##### The Frameserver
+### The Frameserver

-In order to process your source video (which will be called “raw” throughout this chapter), you need to import it into a so-called “frameserver”, a software that is designed to process a video frame-by-frame, usually based on a script that defines various filters which will be applied to the video.
+In order to process your source video (which will be called "raw" throughout this chapter), you need to import it into a so-called "frameserver", a software that is designed to process a video frame-by-frame, usually based on a script that defines various filters which will be applied to the video.